 If he were alive today, Ernest Shackleton would be a dreamer of disruptive technologies.
 He was always pursuing new and audacious ideas with an obsession, confident that he would make a fortune.
 Quite often, however, he only talked about his grand ideas.
 He had dabbled with whaling, mining, a taxi company and even treasure salvage, all with little success.
 Had he settled on something more mundane like manufacturing cigarettes, he would certainly have made it.

 Shackleton being Shackleton, was obviously not contented to make cigarettes.
 In his first expedition to the reach South Pole in 1907, he came within 97 miles of his goal, forced to retreat as rations were depleted.
 As no one had reached the South Pole yet, he was knighted for that feat.
-The prize for reaching the South Pole first went to Norwegian explorer Roald Amundsen in 1911.
+Eventually, the prize for reaching the South Pole first went to Norwegian explorer Roald Amundsen in 1911.
 Robert Scott died on the same expedition, reaching his goal a month after Amundsen.
-Shackleton had to dream up something bigger than just reaching the South Pole.
+Shackleton was clearly envious.
+He had to dream up something bigger than just reaching the South Pole.

 This expedition was named the Imperial Trans-Antarctic Expedition (ITAE) An Antarctic expedition and one as audacious as this, was something which Ernest Shackleton needed to help him escape the boredom of everyday life.
 He thrived on thrills and excitement.
 He was an adventurer down to his marrow.